Joachim-theSuited/Cubes/README.md

 If your character holds a weapon (for example the red stick) you may use it by clicking the left mouse button.

+You can move faster by holding left shift down (your stamina is limited, but will recover).

 ## Controls for Controllers
 Controllers for PCs are extremely diverse an come in numerous shapes.
 It is very tricky to provide users with a keybinding, that works for everyone, so you will have to configure the bindings yourself in the Unity game launcher.